The Day That Changed My Life

 About Dan Mickle

-Dan Mickle is the founder of Soul Performance Academy and a coach of over 25 years.
+Dan Mickle founded Soul Performance Academy and has been a coach for over 30 years.
 He holds an M.S. in Sports/Performance Psychology and an M.S. in Learning Technology and Media Systems.
+Dan is a current NCAA DIII head volleyball coach.
+He is pursuing his D.H.Sc, focusing on the coaching considerations of neurodivergent populations.
 He is an Associate Member of the APA, a certified CBT coach, and a certified Mental Trainer.